 Dredging -- Environmental aspects -- Virginia -- James River; Salinity -- Virginia -- James River; Oyster culture -- Virginia -- James River; Marine biology -- Virginia -- James River

-Hargis, W. J. (1966) Final report on results of Operation James River; an evaluation of the physical and biological effects of the proposed James River Navigation Project,.
+Hargis, W. J. (1966) Final report on results of Operation James River; an evaluation of the physical and biological effects of the proposed James River Navigation Project.
 Special scientific report in applied marine science and ocean engineering ; no. 7..
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5673S
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5673S